 Using a gamma ray log and radioactive material.

-If point of loss is suspected near last casing shoe, a small quantity of radioactive iodine can be pumped down the annulus.
+If the loss point is suspected near the last casing setting depth, a small quantity of radioactive iodine can be pumped down the annulus.
 The sonde is run inside the drill pipe, following the tracer, while it is being pumped.
 The loss point has been reached when radioactive contact is lost.